Vincent Irizarry: Career

-Later, Irizarry was cast in the role of Dr. David Hayward on the soap opera All My Children, a role he originated in 1997.
-Irizarry also crossed over to One Life to Live, during the infamous baby-swap storyline in 2005.
-In September 2006, after almost ten years as David, Irizarry was fired from AMC due to a lack of storyline.
+Irizarry was cast in the role of Dr. David Hayward on All My Children, a role he originated in 1997.
+Irizarry also went to One Life to Live, during the infamous baby-swap storyline in 2005.
 He portrayed David until November 28, 2006.

 However, in November 2006, Irizarry joined the cast of The Young and the Restless as the character David Chow, first appearing on January 9, 2007.
-David Chow was romantically involved with Carmen Mesta, played by Marisa Ramirez, who was murdered soon afterward.
-Originally contracted for thirteen weeks, Irizarry's character proved popular and his stay on the soap was eventually extended.
-He went on later to a romantic relationship with Nikki Newman while she was separated from husband Victor, but eventually decided to break up his relationship with Nikki. due to his difficulties with gambling.
-Chow was then killed in a car accident on August 1, 2008.
+David Chow was romantically involved with Carmen Mesta, played by Marisa Ramirez.
+Originally contracted for 13 weeks, Irizarry's character proved popular, and his stay on the soap was extended.

 On August 17, 2008, a spokesperson for All My Children confirmed that Irizarry would reprise the role of David Hayward.
 Irizarry returned to the studio in September and began making regular appearances in October until it aired its final episode on September 23, 2011.

-In December 2012, Irizarry announced on his Facebook page that he would be joining Prospect Park's online reboot of "All My Children" scheduled for spring of 2013.
-He reprised his Emmy award-winning role of "Dr. David Hayward" that he originated in 1997.
+In December 2012, Irizarry announced on his Facebook page that he would be joining Prospect Park's online reboot of All My Children, scheduled for Spring 2013.
+He reprised his Emmy award-winning role of Dr. David Hayward that he originated in 1997.
 It ran from April to September 2013.

-In 2013, Irizarry appeared in an episode of Homeland, "Gerontion", where he plays a Montgomery County Police Department officer.
+In 2013, Irizarry appeared in an episode of Homeland.

-In August 2015, news broke that Irizarry joined the cast of NBC's Days of Our Lives, portraying the role of Deimos Kiriakis, the bitter and vindictive younger half-brother of Victor Kiriakis.
-Irizarry made his first appearance in early January 2016, due to the soap's advanced taping schedule.
-The actor was let go from the serial in February 2017, not long before he would receive a Daytime Emmy nomination.
+In August 2015, news broke that Irizarry joined the cast of Days of Our Lives, portraying the role of Deimos Kiriakis, the bitter and vindictive younger half-brother of Victor Kiriakis.
+Irizarry made his first appearance in early January 2016.
+He was let go from the serial in February 2017, and then received a Daytime Emmy nomination.
+He will appear as Bradley Belasco in the audio drama Montecito, beginning April 22, 2025.

 Personal life

-Irizarry's oldest child, Ash Harris, was born in May 1989.
+Irizarry's first child was born in May 1989.

 He married actress Signy Coleman in July 1989 but they would divorce in 1992.
-Their daughter, Siena Sophia, was born in 1990.
-He married Avalon House in 1997 and they have two children, Aria (born August 1997) and Elias (born November 2001).
-Irizarry would confirm that he and House had separated and were in the process of getting a divorce in 2010.
+Their daughter was born in 1990.
+He married Avalon House in 1997, and they have two children.
+Irizarry confirmed that he and House were in the process of getting a divorce in 2010.

-He was in a relationship with clothing designer Donna Petracca.

-On March 16, 2023, his son Elias, who had been a cadet at The Citadel, was convicted for his involvement in the January 6 United States Capitol Attack and sentenced to 14 days in prison.